 AWARDS FOR EXCELLENCE

-Global Finance Award for the Best Treasury & Cash Management Business in Nigeria.
+- Global Finance Award for the Best Treasury and Cash Management Business in Nigeria.

 GOVERNANCE & COMPLIANCE

 - SCBN has a strong reputation for delivering the highest standards of international governance – a competitive advantage and a differentiator.